Willie Anderson (basketball)

-Willie Lloyd Anderson Jr. (born January 8, 1966) is an American former professional basketball player.
-During his pro club career, Anderson played nine seasons in the NBA, and three seasons in the EuroLeague.
+Willie Lloyd Anderson Jr. (born January 8, 1967) is an American former professional basketball player.
+During his professional career, Anderson played nine seasons in the National Basketball Association (NBA) and three seasons in the EuroLeague.
 He was named to the 1988–89 NBA season's All-Rookie First Team.
 While he was a member of the Greek Basket League club AEK Athens, he played in the 1998 EuroLeague Final.
+Anderson won an Olympic bronze medal as a member of the United States national team in 1988.

 College career

 After playing high school basketball at East Atlanta High, Anderson played college basketball at the University of Georgia, with the Georgia Bulldogs, from 1984 to 1988.
 In his junior season, Anderson averaged 15.9 points, 4.1 rebounds, 5.0 assists, 1.4 steals, and 1.6 blocks per game, in 30 games played.
 During his senior season, Anderson averaged 16.7 points, 5.1 rebounds, 4.0 assists, 1.9 steals, and 1.4 blocks per game, in 35 games played, and he was named to the SEC's All-Conference Team.